SammieLetgo/Discord-Token-Grabber/README.md

 # Bypassing?
 Ran program in virustotal, bypassed every single antivirus "No security vendors and no sandboxes flagged this file as malicious
-" Windows defender will popup while trying to run, but thats about it.
+" Windows defender warning will popup (if you're on windows) while trying to run, but thats about it.

+# Flexibility?
+May fail, only tested on windows.

+skidded some code from another outdated token grabber that throws errors.